mnestorov/wp-acf-snippets/README.md

 <?php endif; ?>
 ```

-### Get A Lcation Field And Convert It To An Interactive Google Map
+### Get A Location Field And Convert It To An Interactive Google Map

 ```php
 /**